dawnsong/dawnsong_minimalmistakes.github.io/_pages/CV.md

   - <details><summary>DME referral provider-based machine learning</summary> focuses on exploring the referral doctors features among the tri-party (billing/rendering doctors, referral doctors and patients).
 This model is still under active development and pending with more model methods comparison to achieve better detection on FWA (fraud, waste, and abuse).</details>
   - <details><summary>Web-scraping</summary>

-    - on FDA, FTC warning letters, especially using ChatGPT to digest the FTC PDF-based warning letters to extract meaningful leads information.<br/>
+    - on [FDA][fda-warning], FTC warning letters, especially using ChatGPT to digest the FTC PDF-based warning letters to extract meaningful leads information.<br/>
     - on npidb etc. patients' reviews website to find out bad reviews on prescribers.<br/>
     - on ups.com, fedex.com to find out all their store addresses such that finding false mail P.O. box that may lead to fraud behaviors.